 As part of their fellowship, the Junior Fellows are expected to organize a joint two-day workshop in teamwork.
 The topic should correspond to the overall subject of universalism and particularism in European contemporary history and preferably be open to contributions from different disciplines in the humanities and social sciences, so that other members of the Center can also benefit from the output.
-The Junior Fellows team elaborates the workshop concept in consultation with the KFG directors, while the coordination office offers administrative support.
-The KFG provides funding for the workshop organization (hotel and travel expenses for up to five external speakers, catering, etc.).
+The Junior Fellows team elaborates the workshop concept in consultation with the KFG directors and coapplicants, while the coordination office offers administrative support.